confluentinc/ksql/quickstart/quickstart-docker.rst

 <TODO: cd>

-3. Launch the KSQL demo in Docker
+3. Launch the KSQL quickstart in Docker

 .. sourcecode:: bash